stuartdd/goWebApp/README.md

 After **MonitorSeconds** seconds the file name is generated again.
 If this is different to the current name the existing log is closed and a new log is opened with the new name.

-This process only occurs when the log is written to so it may be longer than the number of seconds defined in **MonitorSeconds**.
+This process only occurs when the log is written to so it may be longer than the number of seconds defined in **MonitorSeconds** but it should never be less.

 The log is written to AFTER the rename process so the latest log line will be appended to the latest log.